Dishvola/team-code-checker/README.md

 # team-code-checker
-Check your code on via "git pre-commit hook" by running PHP Code Sniffer and ESLint
+Checking your code on the "git pre-commit hook" by running PHP Code Sniffer and ESLint.
+Using for our team to work with Drupal 7/8/9 code standards.

 # Istructions